 There are different ways you can make payments with your credit card, and each will generally have a different method of authentication – that is, proving that you didn’t just steal or stumble across someone else’s card.

-If you’re making a payment at a physical location, there are occasions – usually when the total purchase price is £30 or less – where you can pay by simply tapping your card on a contactless reader.
-Contactless cards are theoretically slightly less secure than chip-and-PIN, but in reality there’s never been a case in the UK where someone has bumped into people on the Underground and stolen money from contactless cards with a high-tech gizmo.
-And in any case, you’re still fully protected by the card provider’s anti-fraud measures, and if you are somehow defrauded you will be fully compensated.
+If you’re making a payment at a physical location, there are occasions – usually when the total purchase price is £30 or less (this has temporarily been increased to £45 to reduce touch-points during the covid pandemic) – where you can pay by simply tapping your card on a contactless reader.
+Contactless cards are theoretically slightly less secure than chip-and-PINbut you’re still fully protected by the card provider’s anti-fraud measures, and if you are somehow defrauded you will be fully compensated.

 Chip and PIN is the most common method of authenticating transactions over £30.
 Chip-and-PIN cards store your PIN on a secure smart chip (similar to the chip on your phone’s SIM card, incidentally).
 To make a payment, you have to enter a PIN that matches the stored number.
 When it was introduced in 2004, chip-and-PIN quickly reduced payment card fraud and is considered a far more secure way of validating transactions than a customer signature.